Nepal at a Glance

 Seasons of Nepal:

 Summer Season: Summer comes after the spring.
-It falls from May to till August.It is the hottest season of Nepal.
+It falls from May to till August.
+It is the hottest season of Nepal.
 Hot but dry days are more comfortable than those of Monsoon days which are hot and humid.

 People and religion

-Protected and conservation area in Nepal:
+Protected and conservation areas in Nepal:

 Nepal has set up the goal of nature conservation.
 The total area of nature protection is about 23% of the total area.
 The protected area passes the landscape from the Himalayan region to the plains of Terai with a low and mid-mountain area.
 The main aim of this project is to utilize the local resources, within the local community, by the locals, to support the development of the local area.
-The conservation and protected area are:
+The conservation and protected areas are:

 National Parks in Nepal